openHPI/codeoceanR/README.md

 ## initial setup

-The openHPI admins will have to create a dummy CodeOcean exercise in OpenHPI for you the first time.
+The [openHPI admins](https://open.hpi.de/pages/contact) will have to create a CodeOcean exercise in OpenHPI for you the first time.
 To be logged in, open CodeOcean from openHPI through "Launch exercise tool".
 Then you can either go to <https://codeocean.openhpi.de/exercises/new>
 or copy my [master template exercise](https://codeocean.openhpi.de/exercises/721).